 It's also possible to go on daily kayaking trips throughout the year, as well as more adventurous multi-day kayaking expeditions and safaris.
 More information is available from Goa Kayaking.

-Goa-Fishing, based in Dona Paula, is operated by a licensed commercial/sports fisherman and provides a range of more expensive trips for serious fishers.
+Goa-Fishing, based in Dona Paula, is operated by a licensed commercial/sports fisherman and conducts a range of more expensive trips for serious fishers.
 These include fishing on the shore, full day deep sea fishing expeditions, and spear fishing off the reefs of Grand Island and Bat Island.

 If you want to catch fish and then have them expertly cooked the Goan way while you watch, check out this Happiness on a Hook trip from Breakaway.

 Dolphin and Crocodile Sightseeing Tours

-Terra Conscious offers an eco-friendly four-hour Ocean Biodiversity Experience that explores the river mouth and marine habitat along Ashwem and Morjim in North Goa, where dolphins may be seen.
+Terra Conscious conducts an eco-friendly four-hour Ocean Biodiversity Experience that explores the river mouth and marine habitat along Ashwem and Morjim in North Goa, where dolphins may be seen.
 The trips are led by a conservation professional, include a presentation on dolphins and marine life in Goa, and are conducted in accordance with international dolphin watching guidelines.